larsch/ocra/README.txt

   'require' additional source files in the same directory no matter what the user's current working directory is.

-* DLLs needs to be added manually (e.g. sqlite3.dll, gdbm.dll,
-  etc.).
-Use the --dll option.
+* Loaded DLLs are detected automatically but only those located in your Ruby installation are included.
+Automatic detection can be disabled using --no-autodll.
+DLLs can be manually added using the --dll option.

 == REQUIREMENTS: